hightechu/hightechu-ez-distancing/README.md

   - 1x LED Light | [Amazon](https://amzn.to/2MWNaoA) | Any basic LED light will work
   - 1x 330 Ohm Resistor | [Amazon](https://amzn.to/2MNKfhM) | Any 330 ohm resistor will work
   - 1x Power Switch | [Amazon](https://amzn.to/2O3LQ3I) | This can be any type of basic switch
-  - 1x Dip Switches | [Amazon](https://amzn.to/3je81Q0) | For the dipswitches, you can also use multiple normal switches
+  - 1x DIP Switches | [Amazon](https://amzn.to/3je81Q0) | For the dipswitches, you can also use multiple normal switches
   - 1x Arduino 9v Battery Clip | [Amazon](https://amzn.to/3aAL9Gw) | This needs to be a 9V battery clip to 5.5mm barrel jack adapter
   - 1x 9 Volt Battery | [Amazon](https://amzn.to/36EQhbG) | Any 9V battery will work